Quanta Services (NYSE:PWR) Updates FY 2022 Earnings Guidance

 Quanta Services (NYSE:PWR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $6.000-$6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.090.
 The company issued revenue guidance of $16 billion-$16.50 billion, compared to the consensus revenue estimate of $15.76 billion.

-Quanta Services (NYSE:PWR – Get Rating) last released its quarterly earnings data on Thursday, February 24th.
-The construction company reported $1.54 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.29 by $0.25.
-The business had revenue of $3.92 billion for the quarter, compared to the consensus estimate of $3.66 billion.
-Quanta Services had a return on equity of 13.85% and a net margin of 3.74%.
-The company’s revenue was up 34.7% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $1.04 EPS.
-Equities research analysts predict that Quanta Services will post 5.66 earnings per share for the current year.
+Quanta Services (NYSE:PWR – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
+The construction company reported $1.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.29 by $0.25.
+Quanta Services had a net margin of 3.74% and a return on equity of 13.85%.
+The firm had revenue of $3.92 billion during the quarter, compared to the consensus estimate of $3.66 billion.
+During the same quarter in the previous year, the firm posted $1.04 EPS.
+The company’s revenue for the quarter was up 34.7% compared to the same quarter last year.
+As a group, equities analysts expect that Quanta Services will post 5.83 earnings per share for the current fiscal year.

 Quanta Services, Inc engages in the provision of specialty contracting services, offering infrastructure solutions to the electric power, oil and gas, and communication industries.
 The firm operates through the Electric Power Infrastructure Services, and Underground Utility and Infrastructure Solutions segment.